harishb93/telemetry-pipeline/docs/quickstart/README.md

 ### Stream Custom CSV Data

-1. Place your CSV file in `deploy/docker/sample-data/`
+1. Place your CSV file in `deploy/docker/sample-data/` (in the same format)
 2. Update Docker environment or Kubernetes values to point to your CSV
 3. Restart the streamer service